-RadioShack tunes into the needs of its customers.
-The company is a leading consumer electronics retail chain that operates some 4,300 stores in the US, Mexico, Puerto Rico, and the US Virgin Islands.
-Its shops and website offer a variety of products, such as wireless and residential telephones, computers, DVD players, electronic toys, and radios.
-For its mobile customers, the company sells third-party wireless calling plans from AT&T, Sprint, Verizon, and others.
+There is a lot of static on the dial at RadioShack.
+The struggling electronics retailer operates more than 4,000 stores in the US, Mexico, Puerto Rico, and the US Virgin Islands.
+Its shops and website offer a variety of products, such as wireless and residential telephones, computers, DVD players, and radios.
+For mobile customers, the company sells third-party wireless calling plans from AT&T, Sprint, Verizon, and others.
 RadioShack stores also sell a wide range of electronics parts, batteries, and components.
-The chain runs about 1,000 dealer outlets.
 It sold the unit that operated more than 1,500 wireless phone kiosks located inside Target stores.
 After several years of falling sales and amid intense competition, particularly online, the company filed for bankruptcy in 2015.

 RadioShack operates three US distribution centers that ship products to its US retail locations and dealer outlets.
 One serves as a fulfillment center for its online business and as a distribution center responsible for shipping store fixtures to RadioShack's company-owned stores in the US and Mexico.

 Prior to selling its Target Mobile business in 2013, the company reported its business in two segments: US RadioShack company-operated stores and Target Mobile.